 Nicole Richie brings her unfiltered sense of humor and unique perspective to life in a new series based on her irreverent twitter feed.
 The show follows the outspoken celebrity as she shares her perspective on style, parenting, relationships and her journey to adulthood.

-In this craft video Cheri shows us how to shape clay into a cute and colorful fish.
+In this craft video Cheri shows us what you need and how to start making a colorful clay fish.

-Tags:How to Make a Clay Taco Fish - Part 2,art projects,cheri lynn,clay,clay fish,clay sculpture,clay taco fish,craft projects,crafts,jumbobaystudios,paint markers
+Tags:How to Make a Clay Taco Fish - Part 1,art projects,cheri lynn,clay,clay fish,clay sculpture,clay taco fish,craft projects,crafts,jumbobaystudios,paint markers